 - an aggregate summary tabulation of SUSARs that occurred in the concerned trial(s)

-Full details of what to include in a DSUR are on the European Commission website.
+Full details of what to include in a DSUR can be found in the ICH E2F guidance.

-At the end of the DSUR reporting period the sponsor may assess the new safety information that has been generated and submit any proposed safety changes to the investigator’s brochure as a substantial amendment.
-This amendment should be supported by the DSUR and approved before the reference safety information (RSI) is changed.
+At the end of the DSUR reporting period the Sponsor may assess the new safety information that has been generated and submit any proposed safety changes to the Investigator’s Brochure as a substantial amendment.
+This amendment must be supported by the DSUR and approved before the reference safety information (RSI) is changed.

 Suspend or terminate a trial

-MHRA has the authority to make amendments to an authorisation or in certain circumstances suspend or terminate a trial.
-You can apply to MHRA to suspend or terminate your own trial.
+The MHRA has the authority to make amendments to an authorisation or in certain circumstances suspend or terminate a trial.
+The Sponsor can contact the MHRA to put a trial on temporary halt or terminate a trial.

 Suspend a trial temporarily

-If you suspend a trial temporarily you must notify MHRA and the Research Ethics Committee (REC) immediately or at least within 15 days.
+If you suspend a trial temporarily you must notify the MHRA.

 The notification should be made as a substantial amendment using the notification of amendment form, clearly explaining what has been stopped and the reasons for the suspension.